denis-bw/coaching-draft/README.md

 11. Creating a mobile application
 12. Creating a module for tracking athletes' nutrition
 13. Creating a video conferencing module between accounts
+14. Creating vacancies by institutions/coaches (attracting new athletes for athletes' sections, new employees in institutions)

 #### resources